polyblocksapp/docs/guide.md

 - “pb.hash” to get a unique hash value.
 - “pb.random()” to get random values (0 to 1) determined by the hash.
+- “pb.randrange(a, b)” to get a random number between two values determined by the hash. (a < r < b)
+- “pb.randint(a, b)” to get a random integer between two values (a <= r <= b) determined by the hash.

-PolyBlocks strongly recommends that all artists use “pb.random()” to feed all of their project&apos;s randomness.
+PolyBlocks strongly recommends that all artists use “pb.random()”, "pb.randrange(a, b)" or "pb.randint(a, b)" to feed all of their project&apos;s randomness.
 It&apos;s a sft32-based algorithm generating values ranging between 0 and 1.
 All the attributes of your piece should be derived from that hash so that users will be able to render the piece on their token and get the same results each time.

 <br />